schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Dazzled Provocation

-A protracted adjudicator teases at a entrance.
+A protracted adjudicator teases at an entrance.

 ## Pragmatism